IsmailsGit/Terraform-Module/Notes.md

 # Introduction to Terraform
+Terraform is an open-source infrastructure as code tool developed by HashiCorp.

 Terraform is one of the most in-demand tools for DevOps engineers and it's often the backbone to a lot of infrastructure deployments, whether that is deploying things in AWS or deploying things in Microsoft Azure.
 Terraform is often the go-to tool for infrastructure as code.